JS Labs / Evidence-led analysis

 What this investigation found

-We reviewed only a recent slice, not the entire ecosystem, and still found the same recurring pattern: authority-signaling interfaces paired with implementation choices that would not pass a serious trust, safety, or reliability review.
+We reviewed only a recent slice, not every repo in the category, and still found the same recurring pattern: authority-signaling interfaces paired with implementation choices that would not pass a serious trust, safety, or reliability review.

 - Fabricated or synthetic outputs are sometimes delivered in a format that implies operational truth.